wavefrontHQ/docs/pages/doc/proxies_container.md

 * WAVEFRONT_TOKEN and WAVEFRONT_URL are required parameters for the container to start

-## Configure Wavefront Proxy with an HTTPS Proxy
+## Configure a Containerized Wavefront Proxy with an HTTPS Proxy

 In many environments, traffic goes through an HTTPS proxy before going to the internet.
+Sometimes, the HTTPS proxy requires that its clients use a site-specific CA-signed certificate.
+In that case, those certificates (in PEM format) must be imported into the trust store of the Wavefront proxy.

 * The HTTPS proxy can run in a container or anywhere else.
 * The HTTPS proxy must include CA signed certificates.
 * The Wavefront proxy must have those certificates (PEM files) as well.